Abigail Thorn: Reception

 Shannon Strucci, writing for the magazine Sight & Sound published by the British Film Institute, said that Thorn's videos "vary tremendously" in "tone and content".
 Strucci described the videos as "always well-researched, inventive, and theatrical".
 The German broadcaster Deutsche Welle praised the videos as entertaining and elaborate in design.
 The channel Philosophy Tube was recommended in the Slovak broadsheet SME.
 The Irish author and broadcaster Emma Dabiri has enjoyed Thorn's videos.
-In 2021, Philosophy Tube was recommended in a list of open access streaming content in an essay for Choice Reviews, and two reviewers for The Guardians—Frances Ryan and Ammar Kalia—praised the channel.
+In 2021, Philosophy Tube was recommended in a list of open access streaming content in an essay for Choice Reviews, and two reviewers for The Guardian—Frances Ryan and Ammar Kalia—praised the channel.

 St. James described the video Men.
 Abuse.
 Trauma. as "one of the best TV episodes of the year".
 Dan Schindel of Hyperallergic described the same video as a "riveting half-hour", praising its lack of cuts.
 The video was also praised by Lukáš Pokorný in the Czech magazine A2.
-Thorn's video Queer✨ was one of 134 video essays included in Sight and Sound as one of the "best video essays of 2019".
+Thorn's video Queer was one of 134 video essays included in Sight and Sound as one of the "best video essays of 2019".
 Strucci reviewed for the magazine that the video was "illuminating and entertaining" as well as "joyful".
 Gwendolyn Ann Smith, writing for the Bay Area Reporter, praised Identity: A Trans Coming Out Story as "delving deeply into the very nature of being trans in ways [she has] not typically seen", in relation to the perspective that gender transitioning is about "revealing the truth within" rather than "becoming something that we weren't".

 Schindel recommended the video Artists & Fandoms.
+St. James praised that, in Steve Bannon, Thorn "undercuts [Bannon's] entire shtick".
 Merryana Salem, writing for Junkee, said The Trouble with the Video Game Industry was one of her "all-time favourite Youtube videos".
 Salem later recommended Data—a video about ethical concerns of data mining—as one of "10 Video Essays That Will Get You Addicted To Video Essays".
-Wil Williams of Polygon reviewed Data as one of the Thorn's most underrated videos, comparing the format to a Platonic dialogue and the interactive film Black Mirror: Bandersnatch.
+Wil Williams of Polygon reviewed Data as one of Thorn's most underrated videos, comparing the format to a Platonic dialogue and the interactive film Black Mirror: Bandersnatch.

 Awards and nominations

 In 2022, Thorn was awarded an Off West End Theatre Award ("Offie") in the "OneOff" category.
-The awarding body credited her as "a pioneer for trans rights" across her YouTube work, Shakespeare charity livestream and role in The Prince.
+The awarding body credited her as "a pioneer for trans rights" across her YouTube work, Shakespeare charity livestream, and role in The Prince.
+Thorn was listed among Diva's Power List of 100 influential LGBT individuals in 2022, 2023 and 2024.

 Thorn was nominated in the category Online Influencer for a 2021 British LGBT Award.
 Thorn declined the nomination citing moral and political disagreements with the award's sponsors.